80,000 Hours 80,000 Hours

 • China-related AI safety and governance

-• Helping build the effective altruism community
+• Help build the effective altruism community

 • Nuclear weapons safety and security